melscoop/nexmo-developer/_tutorials/trancribe-amazon-api.md

 ### Transcription job complete

-When Cloudwatch learns that the transcription job has completed, it triggers our Lambda.
+When CloudWatch learns that the transcription job has completed, it triggers our Lambda.
 The Lambda function makes a `POST` request to the `/webhooks/transcription` endpoint with the results of the transcription:

 ```javascript
 app.post('/webhooks/transcription', (req, res) => {